wranders/lab/containers/rootca/README.md

 sudo ./hostconfig install-selpolicy

 # Install the udev rule that will create predictable names for Yubikey devices.
-# Yubikeys without serial numbers exposed via USB will be mounted at
+# Yubikey PIV (Smartcard) applications without serial numbers exposed via USB
+#   will be mounted at '/dev/yubikey', whereas having serial numbers exposed
+#   will appear as '/dev/yubikeyXXXXXXXXXX' where 'XXXXXXXXXX' is the serial
-#   '/dev/yubikey'.
+#   number.
-# Yubikeys with serial numbers exposed visa USB will be mounted at
+# Yubikey FIDO2 applications without serial numbers exposed via USB will be
+#   mounted at '/dev/yubifido', whereas having serial numbers exposed will
-#   '/dev/yubikeyXXXXXXXXXX' where 'XXXXXXXXXX' is the serial number.
+#   appear as '/dev/yubifidoXXXXXXXXXX' where 'XXXXXXXXXX' is the serial number.
 # If multiple Yubikeys are inserted in the host without serial numbers exposed,
-#   the '/dev/yubikey' mountpoint will be linked to the last Yubikey to be
+#   the '/dev/yubikey' and '/dev/yubifido' mountpoints will be linked to the
-#   inserted.
-Enabling serial numbers via USB is recommended if you use multiple
+#   last Yubikey to be inserted.
+Enabling serial numbers via USB is recommended
-#   yubikey devices
+#   if you use multiple Yubikey devices
 sudo ./hostconfig install-udevrule

 # Format a block device with the directories needed to store CA data.